 As repeatedly demonstrated in U.S. News & World Report rankings, BASIS Charter Schools are among the best high schools in the nation.
 Our schools rank at the top or close to the top in national rankings, state rankings, national charter school rankings, and national STEM school rankings.

-U.S. News & World Report rankings include data on nearly 24,000 public high schools in 50 states and the District of Columbia.
+Every year, U.S. News & World Report assesses thousands of high schools from across the United States.
+In 2023, nearly 25,000 schools were assessed and nearly 18,000 schools were ranked.
 School rankings are based on factors such as performance on state assessments and college preparation.

 For STEM High School rankings, U.S. News & World Report looked at the top 1,000 public schools from the latest Best High Schools rankings and evaluated their students’ participation and success in Advanced Placement® science and math tests.